Update: Feb 2025

 Banh Cuon (Steamed pork wraps)

-Banh cuon is made with a pork and mushroom filling wrapped in freshly steamed rice paper, then topped with crunchy fried shallots.
-Fish sauce, chilis, and fresh herbs are served alongside.
+Banh cuon is a pork and mushroom filling wrapped in freshly steamed rice paper and topped with crunchy fried shallots.
+Fish sauce, chillies, and fresh herbs are served alongside.
 Eat it all in one bite for maximum deliciousness!
-Often, cinnamon pork will be offered as an accompaniment too.
+Cinnamon pork is often offered as an accompaniment, too.

 You can find it at: